starlitriver/starlitriver.github.io/content/index.md

 the folder structure follows wikipedia's classifications of [academic fields](https://en.wikipedia.org/wiki/List_of_academic_fields)

-to navigate the pages and learn stuff, see the [[guides/index|guides]] which brings them all together
+to navigate the pages and learn stuff, see the [[guides|guides]] which brings them all together

 ## ted talk